-Artist Sculptor Anne Millot has made the nose her favorite theme and invites us to visit her unique and poetic creative universe:
+Sculptor Anne Millot has made the human nose the central theme of her work and invites us to visit her unique and poetic creative universe:

-Sensitive to musical and pictorial Art since my youth, I practiced an artistic activity as an amateur for more than 20 years.
-From anatomy to cartography, I nevertheless became a consultant and then a civil servant.
-This path did not fundamentally correspond to my state of mind.
-That is why I decided to escape from it.
-The desire to devote myself exclusively to Art thus became concrete in 2012, then based in Paris where I have my studio.
-In this creative wake, I followed technical training in the Art of ceramics and woodcarving.
-Ceramics is particularly interesting because it is a medium that allows or incites experimentation.
+Deeply affected by both visual art and music since my youth, I worked as an amateur artist for more than 20 years – from portraiture and human anatomy to landscapes.
+As my life developed, I pursued a career as a consultant and then as a civil servant.
+But it became clear that these professions would not fulfill my creative drive.
+It is for this reason that I decided to abandon this trajectory.
+The desire to devote myself exclusively to art was thus fulfilled in 2012, when I formally established my studio in Pairs, where I still work today.
+I was formally trained in ceramics and woodcarving, and these skills would allow me to respond to my creative impulses.
+Ceramics is particularly interesting to me because it is a medium that allows and even incites experimentation.
 I continue to explore these techniques, rich in nuances and textures, in my studio as a self-taught artist.

 Her artistic statement

 My artwork has been exhibited both in France and internationally.
-The Cyril Guernieri Gallery in Paris dedicated a solo exhibition to me in November 2018.
-The group exhibition at the Montansier Theater in Versailles on the night of the creation during the performance of “Edmond” by Alexis Michalik was a great experience.
-My works have also been exhibited at the Ceramics Museum of Lezoux, as part of the Night of Creation, but also at the Museum of Salernes for the International Ceramics Award.
+In November 2018, The Cyril Guernieri Gallery in Paris hosted my first solo exhibition.
+Being a part of the group exhibition at the Montansier Theater in Versailles, juxtaposed with the performance of “Edmond” by Alexis Michalik, was a fantastic experience.
+My works have also been exhibited at the Ceramics Museum of Lezoux, as part of their Night of Creation, and also at the Museum of Salernes for the International Ceramics Award, as mentioned above.
 Several group exhibitions in London, at the Poros Museum in Portugal, in Bruges, and in Lausanne have punctuated my artistic career.
-I have particularly vivid memories of an exhibition at an international congress of rhinoplasty in Versailles which was a real success.
-I was selected for the edition from 11 to 16 February 2020 at the Art Capital exhibition at the Grand Palais and in January 2020 I was awarded the Edition Medal by the jury for “Emphatic blueberry inspired by the nose of Myrtille Chartuss” exhibited at Esart Galeria in Barcelona.
+I have particularly vivid memories of an exhibition at an international congress of rhinoplasty in Versailles, which was a real success.
+I was selected to exhibit at the Art Capital exhibition from 11th-16th February 2020, hosted at the Grand Palais, and in January 2020 I was awarded the Exhibitors’ Medal for my category by the jury for “Emphatic blueberry, inspired by the nose of Myrtille Chartuss”, now on display at the Esart Galeria in Barcelona.

 Her relationship with Art-Trope

-Art-Trope advises me in the orientation of my artistic career and its development.
-It also supports me in building a better presence on the Internet and social networks.
-Indeed, it seems important to me to integrate a showcase supported by a team concerned about quality.
-The quality of bilingual presentation is essential and Art-Trope allows me to benefit from their experience.
-Finally, this new generation artistic agency is a guarantee of international representation.
+Art-Trope advises me in the direction and development of my artistic career.
+It also supports me in building a stronger digital presence via the internet and social media.
+Indeed, it is important to me that I develop an online portfolio, supported by a team who is so concerned with producing high-quality content.
+The bilingual representation they provide me has become essential to my career, and Art-Trope’s experience in the industry has strongly impacted my artistic presence.
+This new generation artists’ agency is a guarantee of international representation.

-Discover the Art-Trope profile of Artist Sculptor Anne Millot here.
+Discover the Art-Trope profile of Sculptor Anne Millot here.

 Read our articles here.